flexycode/CTINFMGL/README.md

 Professor Mrs. Jensen Santillan is a highly respected academic and industry practitioner.
 Her expertise spans a wide range of areas, including Data Analytics, Data Science, Data Analysis, Data Structures, and Information Management.
 As a distinguished faculty member at the College of Computing and Information Technology at National University, she shares her knowledge and skills with students.

+### ✨ CCIT Faculty

+We would like to extend our heartfelt gratitude to the following professors who contributed their expertise and insights to the Information Management PDF:

+* Professor Julie Anne Angeles-Crystal
+* Professor Roger C. Primo Jr.
+* Professor Mark James G. Cayabyab
+* Professor John Ivan C. Maurat

+Your dedication to advancing knowledge in this field and your commitment to educating future professionals have been invaluable.
+Thank you for your guidance, support, and the wealth of information you have shared.
+Your efforts have greatly enriched this project and will undoubtedly have a lasting impact on all who engage with this material.

 # 📫 Changelogs
 ```
 ## [8.0.4] - 2024-09-25